Master of Arts and Psychology Specialist Degrees

 - How should I prepare for the group admission interview?

-Applicants are divided into groups of 6-8 and asked several questions about their interest and knowledge about school psychology, views about child learning and behavior, and plans after graduate school.
+Applicants are divided into groups of 6-8 and asked several questions about their interest in and knowledge about school psychology; views about child learning and behavior; and plans after graduate school.
 The interview does not require special preparation beyond that to complete the admission application.

 - How much does it cost to complete the school psychology program at CSU?

 Tuition for graduate students is currently $531 per credit hour.
-We currently require completion of is approximately 80 credit hours.
+We currently require completion of approximately 80 total credit hours across both M.A. and Psy.S. degree phases.

 Graduate assistantships are available throughout campus.
 Once admitted to a graduate program, students are eligible to apply.
 More information is available at http://catalog.csuohio.edu/content.php?catoid=10&navoid=983 .
-The Psychology Department offers the opportunity for new graduate students to apply for tuition grants in the Spring semester of their first year and Fall semester of their second year of graduate training.
+The Psychology Department may be able to offer financial support in the form of graduate assistantships or other student work.
+The value of these awards are influenced by budget provisions and the number of grants awarded each semester.
+In general, preference is given to M.A. students who are enrolled in the Fall and Spring semesters of their first year of study.

-Ohio has a school psychology internship program which has been funded by the Ohio Department of Education (ODE).
+Ohio has a school psychology internship program which has been funded by the Ohio Department of Education (ODE) for the past 50 years.
 Contingent upon continued funding, third year school psychology students (interns) receive state funding during the internship year.

 - What financial aid is available to graduate students?